SoAsEr/FreeQL/README.md

 # FreeQL
 FreeQL is a aquatic chemistry equilibrium program, a successor to Visual MINTEQ

 It uses the same database as MINTEQ, but the solvers have been rewritten in python and a new interface has been created.
 It can be used at https://soaser.github.io/FreeQL.
+Please note that it only works on chrome or on the very latest versions of firefox.

 # Database
 The database used my FreeQL can be downloaded at https://soaser.github.io/FreeQL/assets/solvers/comp.vdb.
 As of now, there is no way to add your own components or species, but the logKs can be edited from within the website.